Strike 3 Holdings Summons or Default Judgement

 Is Strike 3 a Copyright Troll?

 A so-called “copyright troll” is a person or company that enforces copyrights it owns with the goal of making money through the litigation.
 The methods used by Strike 3 are typical of a copyright troll and can often resemble an extortion scheme.
 However, copyright infringement is a crime and in many cases statutory damages can be very real.
-Any producer of creative works has every legal right uphold their copyrights and intellectual property.
+Any producer of creative works has every legal right to uphold their copyrights and intellectual property.
 Hence if a person actually illegally downloaded copyright material, one would argue that Strike 3 has every right to pursue damages.

-Have I Been Issued a Default Judgement?
+Have I Been Issued a Default Judgment?

 Once someone has been issued a summons, the defendant has a limited amount of time to respond (how much time is indicated in the summons itself).
-If that time lapses without a response, the plaintiff can receive summary judgement, meaning the judge can make a ruling without input from the defendant.
+If that time lapses without a response, the plaintiff can receive summary judgment, meaning the judge can make a ruling without input from the defendant.

-Some people do not even know they are defendants in a lawsuit by Strike 3 until they receive notification of a default judgement against them.
+Some people do not even know they are defendants in a lawsuit by Strike 3 until they receive notification of a default judgment against them.
 This could mean that someone failed to serve the defendant the subpoena in the first place, either in error on the part of the process server (e.g. left it at the wrong house), but it could also have been deliberate (also called “sewer service”).
-The good news is that such judgements can be dismissed on the grounds of improper service.
+The good news is that such judgments can be dismissed on the grounds of improper service.
 The bad news is the plaintiff can always re-file.

 How Can I Defend Myself Against a Copyright Infringement Lawsuit from Strike 3?